parsiya/Octopress-Blog/source/_posts/2015-11-14-intro-to-dot-net-remoting-for-hackers.markdown

 {% imgcap /images/2015/remoting1/18.png You ruined everything!!1! %}

 But that's fine, we can edit the IL instructions and fix it.
 But how do we know what to do?
 At this point we can just learn IL coding but based on the instructions that we have seen, we should have a general idea of what to do.
-We also need to remove the `Console.WriteLine` becaue `StartProcess` has no return value (well `void()` but you know what I mean) and we should be calling `remoteMathObject.StartProcess("c:\\windows\\system32\\calc.exe");` individually.
+We also need to remove the `Console.WriteLine` because `StartProcess` has no return value (well `void()` but you know what I mean) and we should be calling `remoteMathObject.StartProcess("c:\\windows\\system32\\calc.exe");` individually.

 The following IL code does the trick: